 The IRS has recently issued a warning to taxpayers, cautioning them to be vigilant about scams promising tax refunds or claiming to "fix" tax-related issues.
 The IRS emphasizes that it never initiates contact with taxpayers through email, text, or social media regarding tax refunds or bills.
 They caution against clicking on links from questionable sources and encourage individuals to remain vigilant.
 These scams often focus on misleading promises regarding a third round of economic impact payments.
 The IRS has been inundated with complaints, receiving hundreds daily and thousands since the July 4th holiday, directed to their

-Client worked for an international oil and gas company based in Europe, where the employees had the equivalent of a European 401k.
+How We Helped Reduce Offshore Tax Penalties by 87% Client worked for an international oil and gas company based in Europe, where the employees had the equivalent of a European 401k.
 The client was given erroneous advice and never reported this foreign account when filing their tax returns.
 Before coming to The Wilson Firm, the client was looking at paying approximately $100k with the combined amounts of tax and penalties owed.
 This amount could have been increased by an additional $70k if the client’s actions were determined to be "willful," and they were assessed penalties for this.
-Instead, with the help of our firm, our client paid less than 13%...
+Instead, with the help...

 For business owners, navigating the world of tax compliance can be extremely complicated.
 On top of the business itself, tax compliance represents a world of confusion for most business owners.
 The following tips are meant to provide simple, yet highly effective tips on how a business owner can make tax compliance easier.
 These tips are by no means all-inclusive; they are simply designed to point your business in the right direction.
 Work as you go.
 Every year the IRS selects random returns for audits, and those operating small businesses are at a greater risk of being picked up for these random...

-The Wilson Firm recently achieved a significant victory for its client, a subsidiary of a Fortune 100 company.
+How We Secured a $1.1 Million Property Tax Reduction for Our Client The Wilson Firm recently achieved a significant victory for its client, a subsidiary of a Fortune 100 company.
 The case involved a dispute with Montgomery Central Appraisal District over the value of approximately 30 acres of commercial property located in The Woodlands, Texas.
 The Wilson Firm sued Montgomery Central Appraisal District in September 2019 over the appraised value of the client’s property after attempting to resolve the matter with the Montgomery County Appraisal Review Board.
-While the lawsuit was pending, the Appraisal District continued to over-appraise the value of the property in successive years, expanding the lawsuit to include 2020, 2021,...
+While the lawsuit was pending, the Appraisal District continued to over-appraise the value of...

 If you are reading this, I first want to wish you good luck because you are reading this article means you are either running a business or at least thinking of starting a business.
 When it comes to new business, you may find yourself involved in a variety of different industries, from freight to plumbing or even the restaurant business.
 However, most entrepreneurs don't realize that they also entered into the tax "industry."
 Starting a business comes with infinite tax rules to understand and comply with.
 Because tax is so certain, I think the Bible has a typo: it should say...